wavefrontHQ/docs/pages/doc/ui_dashboards.md

 <table style="width: 100%;">
 <tbody>
 <tr>
-<td width="50%">The Jump To menu uses the NEW LABEL text and shows 1 to indicate there's one conditional section, in red (SEVERE).
+<td width="50%">The <strong>Jump To</strong> menu uses the NEW LABEL text and shows 1 to indicate there's one conditional section, in red (SEVERE).
 <img src="images/condition_label.png" alt="Jump to menu with highlighted number and Proxy Troubleshooting highlighted."/></td>
-<td width="50%">Hover text alerts the user that the section is conditional -- you can change the text as appropriate.
+<td width="50%">Hover text alerts the user that the section is conditional - you can change the text as appropriate.
 <img src="images/condition_hover_text.png" alt="Hover text indicates condition has been met."/></td>
 </tr>
 </tbody>